 4) Set activity goals

-For instance, they need an average of about five deals every month to hit quota.
-If 50% of their tryouts changes into contracts, that means they have to demo to about eight prospects every month.
+For instance, they need an average of about five deals every month to hit the quota.
+If 50% of their tryouts change into contracts, that means they have to demo to about eight prospects every month.
 If only 30% of their phone calls lead to tryouts, they will have to call approximately 27 people.

 5) Incentives in goals

 Money is the biggest motivator!
-To keep your employees motivated, it is better to give them bonus or variable compensation.
+To keep your employees motivated, it is better to give them bonuses or variable compensation.
 If you cannot afford monetary incentives, take a look at their interest.
 An employee who likes to travel may enjoy extra vacation time and an employee who enjoys admiration for their work might like an award.

 6) Monitor goal progression

 It is very important to monitor the goals of the sales representative as without monitoring, the goals lose their importance.
-You can track the progress with the use of a dashboard in the VRM or use the traditional way and make your salespeople enter their numbers weekly in a Excel sheet.
+You can track the progress with the use of a dashboard in the VRM or use the traditional way and make your salespeople enter their numbers weekly in an Excel sheet.
 It is better to talk to an employee who is not hitting their weekly goals before they hinder the monthly goal.
-Even if monitoring is not very easy task, it indeed helps you reach the targeted goal.
+Even if monitoring is not a very easy task, it indeed helps you reach the targeted goal.

 7) Set stretch goals

 This cannot be right for everybody.
 If your sales representative is unable to meet their target every week, creating a stretch goal will only make them more stressed.
 However, if your company has a high-performing individual, you might as well set realistic stretch goals.
 For instance 130% of the goal will not only challenge them but motivate them as well.